Q&A with Vladyslav Havrylov, Research Fellow with the Collaborative on Global Children's Issues at Georgetown University

 How can students/faculty/Georgetown community learn more about this topic?

 I encourage those who are interested to view the July 12, 2023 webinar on “The Forcible Transfer and Deportation of Ukrainian Children by Russia: Search for Solutions” and read through the related resources for this event.
 There are also many articles and media reports devoted to the deportation of Ukrainians and the forced militarization and Russification of Ukrainian children, such as “How Many Ukrainians Have Been Deported to Russia since February 24, 2022?”
-(May 10, 2022), “Mass Forcible Deportations of Ukrainians From the Soviet Unity of Nations to Contemporary Russian War Crimes” (July 7, 2023), and the short YouTube documentary “Crimes of the Kremlin.
-Forced Russification of Ukrainian Children” (August 20, 2023).
+(May 10, 2022), “Mass Forcible Deportations of Ukrainians From the Soviet Unity of Nations to Contemporary Russian War Crimes” (July 7, 2023), the short YouTube documentary “Crimes of the Kremlin.
+Forced Russification of Ukrainian Children” (August 20, 2023), and “The illegal deportation of Ukrainian children is a crime organized and financed by Russian officials” ( April 26, 2024).